- Google Chrome offers a wide array of features, but sometimes certain issues can occur.

 - Press the CTRL + SHIFT + P shortcut

-- You have to open Google Chrome and go to the Settings menu > More tools > Clear browsing data.
+- Open Google Chrome and go to the Settings menu > More tools > Clear browsing data.

-- Enter Windows key + R in order to open the option Run Command -> type appwiz.cpl -> Press Enter to be able to open Programs and Features.
+- Enter Windows key + R in order to open the option Run Command -> type appwiz.cpl -> Press Enter to open Programs and Features.

-- Here, in Program and Feature you’ll have to scroll down -> Right-click on Google Chrome -> Click on Uninstall.
+- Right-click on Google Chrome -> Click on Uninstall.

 - If a message appears asking if you want to delete the local browsing history of Google Chrome, press Accept and after Next.

 Additionally, we suggest using Revo Uninstaller to make sure that Chrome is removed completely, without leaving traces in your system, which might cause trouble later on.

 Along with the classic uninstall, Revo will also scan for leftover files related to the deleted program.
 It also features a Forced Uninstall option to remove remnants of already uninstalled programs, if necessary.

 After uninstalling Google Chrome, use our Chrome installation guide to get a clean, updated version of the browser.